 Gene replacement therapy

-There are complicated problems with this approach, including the potential of the immune system to repel a new protein and the large size of the dystrophin gene needing to be replaced.
-There are also difficulties in targeting viral vectors directly to the skeletal muscle.
+However, there are challenges with this approach, including the potential for the immune system to reject a new protein and the large size of the dystrophin gene.
+There are also difficulties in delivering the new gene directly to the skeletal muscle.

 Drugs to delay muscle wasting

-Rather than target the genes behind muscular dystrophy, some researchers are attempting to slow the inevitable muscle wasting.
+Rather than target the genes causing MD, some researchers are attempting to slow the progressive muscle wasting.

 Stem cell research